MAZ111101/task-authflow-rbac/README.md

 ---

-## 🚀 Features
+## 🚀 Features Implemnented
-- User registration & login
+**1. User Authentication**

+- Registeration implemented with all fields and OTP verification sent via email.

+- Login implemented using Email and Password

-- Role-based access control (Superadmin, User, etc.)
+**2. Token Management (Superadmin, User, etc.)**

-- JWT authentication
+- Used JWT Access and Refresh tokens for authentication

-- Protected routes on backend & frontend
+- Ensured secure token handling

+**3. RBAC**

+- Super Admin credentials predefined

+- Super Admin is be able to create multiple user accounts

+- Users created by the Super Admin are be able to log in with their credentials

+**4. Admin Dashboard**

+- Provided a simple web-based dashboard for the Super Admin

+- Dashboard allows managing users for Super Admin (view, create, edit, delete)

 ---